familykey/familykey-project/README.en.md

 ## 🤝 Team & Contact

-The Family Key team brings together smart-contract engineers, full-stack developers, and product strategists dedicated to building secure, scalable Web3 inheritance infrastructure.

-- **Expertise**: Hands-on experience with multi-chain dApps, security reviews, and user-centric product delivery
-- **Mission**: Deliver trust-grade, transparent, and intuitive inheritance flows for digital assets
+Family Key has 2 core members, responsible for product frontend and contract backend.
+Both have 3 years of Web3 experience and have won awards at ETH Beijing and ETH Hong Kong.
+We believe blockchain can make the world better, and decentralization is a great endeavor.

-We welcome collaborations, feedback, and community support:
+We welcome collaborations, feedback, and updates:
 - Open an Issue on GitHub to report bugs or share ideas
-- Email `team@familykey.dev` (shared inbox, update as needed)
+- Email `bitgoodwill@gmail.com`

 ---